cloudfoundry/gorouter/docs/04-observability.md

   ]
 }
 ```

+> [!NOTE]
-**NOTE:** This endpoint is internal only, and may change in the future.
+> This endpoint is internal only, and may change in the future.
 To safeguard
 against changes, rely on the `/var/vcap/jobs/gorouter/bin/retrieve-local-routes` script
 to get this information.